ChristianKomodo/taskman-v2/README.md

 # TaskMan App Version 2.0

-My previous TaskMan app, but now with a NodeJS server and Express routing.
+### My previous TaskMan app, but now with a NodeJS server and Express routing.

+The application generates 6 tasks from a possible 10, and when each is checked off, a progress ring shows the current percentage of completion, with a message displaying once 100% is reached.

+Navigating to the settings page does not change which items are checked in previous pages.

 Clone the repo, install dependencies and run the server with the following commands: